Patch Test for Allergies Q&A

 If you are looking for allergy testing, then go nowhere.
-At Piniella Asthma + Allergy, our allergy specialists can test and diagnose your allergy today.
-We have 2 convenient locations to serve you in Coral Gables FL and Palmetto Bay FL.
+At Piniella Asthma + Allergy, our board-certified allergy specialists can test and diagnose your allergy today.
+We have convenient locations to serve you in Coral Gables, FL and Palmetto Bay, FL.
 We are here to help you get better today!
-For more information, call us or schedule an appointment online!
-We serve patients from Coral Gables FL, Palmetto Bay FL, Westchester FL, Kendall FL, Miami Springs FL, Pinecrest FL, Princeton FL, and Richmond West FL.
+For more information, contact us or schedule an appointment online!

 A patch test, also known as a skin test or skin prick, is a diagnostic tool used by an allergy specialist to help diagnose a suspected allergy.
 A patch test may be conducted on its own, or in conjunction with other diagnostic tests, including a physical exam, discussion of medical and family history, or a blood test.
 A patch test can be used to diagnose a wide variety of allergies, including hay fever (known as allergic rhinitis), asthma (that is suspected to have allergic causes), dermatitis (a general term for skin irritation, also known as eczema), food allergy, a penicillin allergy, or a bee venom allergy.

 In general, patch tests are safe for everyone, including children.
 Your allergist will only conduct a patch test if they feel it is beneficial and safe.
 However, some people should not undergo patch testing, specifically, those who: have or have had a severe allergic reaction to the allergen in question, take medications that may interfere with results (such as antihistamines, heart medications, or certain antidepressants), or have skin conditions that may interfere with the ability to see and read the results of a patch test.